galaxy-iuc/standards/docs/best_practices/integration_checklist.rst

     - Find an appropriate name and ID by consulting the IUC's Best Practices List.

-- Fill in your requierments section in the Tool file with the conda package's name and version number.
+- Fill in your requirements section in the Tool file with the conda package's name and version number.
 - Add test-data

     - Fill test-data directory with at least one input file and the expected